-You will also need to make sure that your proposed operating centre meets the
+You will also need to make sure that your proposed operating centre meets the requirements of planning law.
+If you are unsure about the planning position of your site, you should consult your local planning authority.

-Authorisation under an operator's licence does not convey any approval under planning law, and likewise approval under planning law is not a pre-condition for the granting of an operator's licence.
+Authorisation under an operator's licence does not convey any approval under planning law, and likewise approval under planning law is not a precondition for the granting of an operator's licence.